 - Make sure your student understands how credit cards work and is wise about using them.
 There’s no need to graduate with more debt than necessary!

-One parent in our Facebook group suggested that students can talk to faculty they get to know and visit the career center to find paid internships that can help them financially and in their future careers.
+One parent in our Facebook group suggested that students approach faculty they get to know about a possible job.
+They can also visit the career center to find paid internships that can help them financially and in their future careers.

 Break Free of One-Year Tunnel Vision

-The bottom line about having a 4 year focus is that you don’t overcommit to any one specific year.
+The bottom line about having a four-year focus is that you don’t overcommit to any one specific year.
 It’s vital not to overborrow for freshman year “just to get them there,” only to find out you can’t afford future terms.

 Once your child has attended a year at school, it’s very difficult to change.
 Be sure your student doesn’t end up in a position of not being able to continue at a school due to finances.
-Make sure you look at the entire 4 year picture from the beginning!
+Make sure you look at the entire four-year picture from the beginning.